walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 For issuer-initiated variants, the runner creates a fresh issuer2 credential offer for each conformance module and delivers it when the suite exposes its credential offer endpoint.

+The conformance suite does not tell issuer2 that a credential request belongs to HAIP. issuer2 selects HAIP behavior through the credential configuration/profile addressed by `vci.credential_configuration_id`.
+For HAIP variants, the runner can use separate credential configuration IDs:

+- `OPENID4VCI_CONFORMANCE_HAIP_SD_JWT_CREDENTIAL_CONFIGURATION_ID`
+- `OPENID4VCI_CONFORMANCE_HAIP_MDOC_CREDENTIAL_CONFIGURATION_ID`

+If these variables are unset, HAIP variants fall back to the base SD-JWT VC and mdoc credential configuration IDs.

 ---